Natalia Karp

 Natalia Karp (née Weissman; 27 February 1911 – 9 July 2007) was a Polish concert pianist and Holocaust survivor.

 Early life

-Natalia Karp was born in Kraków, Grand Duchy of Kraków (now Poland), and began learning piano at the age of four.
+Natalia Karp was born to a Jewish family in Kraków, Grand Duchy of Kraków (now Poland), where she began learning piano at the age of four.
 At the age of thirteen, she moved to Berlin, and, by eighteen, she made her debut with the Berlin Philharmonic; however, she returned to Poland almost immediately due to the death of her mother, and married Julius Hubler, a lawyer who disapproved of her performing.

 Holocaust

 In 1943, after the death of her husband in a bomb raid, Karp was sent to the Kraków-Płaszów concentration camp where she came into contact with Amon Göth.
 On his birthday, Göth ordered her to play for him and was impressed enough with her performance to spare not only her life but that of her sister as well.
 She chose to play Chopin's Nocturne in C-sharp minor, and would in later years be known for her interpretations of his pieces.
 Eventually, she and her sister were sent to Auschwitz, but both survived the war.
 Her grandson, Mark Lowen, a BBC journalist (and BBC Turkey Correspondent), wrote her story in 2011.
 He talked of Natalia and ties the story to Jamila Kolonomos of the Republic of North Macedonia, which lost 98% of its Jewish population.
 Jamila also survived the war by hiding and then joining Tito's partisan resistance.
 Eighteen of her relatives were murdered.